aiidateam/AEP/base_iterator/README.md

 We mentioned that the attribute `_params_lookup` is used to make the workchain aware of additional parameters we want to allow.
 In the current implementation, it should be a list of dictionaries where each dictionary should have the following keys:
-1. group_name: str, optional
+1. group_name: `str`, optional.
           The name of the group of parameters.
 Currently not used, but it will probably be used to show help messages.
-2. input_key: str
+2. input_key: `str`.
-          The input of the `_process_class` where the parsed values will end up.
+          The input of the `_process_class` where the parsed values for this group of parameters will end up.
-3. parse_func: function
+3. parse_func: `function`.
-            The function that will be used to parse the values for the parameters.
-The first arguments of this function should be the value to parse (as an aiida node) and the full inputs AttributeDict that is going to be passed to the process class.
-Also it should accept the `input_key` and `parameter` keyword arguments, which provides the input_key where the parsed value will go and the name of the parameter that the function is parsing.
+            The function that transorms the input with name `input_key` (input of `_process_class`) according to the parsed values for the parameters.
+The first arguments of this function should be the value parsed (in form of an aiida data type).
+The second argument the full inputs AttributeDict that is going to be passed to the `_process_class`.
+The function should also accept the `input_key` and
+            `parameter` keyword arguments, which provides the input_key where the parsed value will go and the parameter name.
 Finally, it needs to accept all kwargs that you define in the `keys` key (see below).
-            It should not modify the inputs AttributeDict in place, but return the parsed value.
+            It should not modify the inputs AttributeDict in place, but return a modified data type accepted by `input_key` port.
-            E.g.:

                 def parse_myparameters(val, inputs, parameter, input_key, **kwargs):
-                ...do your parsing
+                    ...do your parsing of val and create a Data accepted by input_key port return new_Data_accepted_by_input_key_port

-                return parsed_value
-4.  condition: function, optional
+4.  condition: `function`, optional.
             A function that receives the name of the parameter and decides whether it belongs to this group.
             The function should return either `True`, or `False`.
             It will only be used if the key is not explicitly defined in the `keys` key (see below).
             If not provided, it will always return `False`
-5.  keys: dict, optional
+5.  keys: `dict`, optional.
             A dictionary where each key is a parameter that can be accepted and each value is either a dict containing the kwargs that will be passed to `parse_func` or None (same as empty dict).
             Even when a parameter is not defined here, it will be accepted if it fulfills `condition`.